long20102004/Mid-Practice-ProPTIT/README.md

 # Sea Battle

 Sea Battle is a game for two players.
-The game is played on four grids, two for each player.
-The grids are typically square – usually 10×10 – and the individual squares in the grid are identified by letter and number.
-On one grid the player arranges ships and records the shots by the opponent.
-On the other grid the player records their own shots.
+The game is played on two grids, one for each player.
+The grids are typically square – usually 10×10.
+In first turn, player place their battleship then the opponent does.
+Then in each turn, player can choose a square on their opponent grid then attack it.
+In a turn, players do not see where their opponent's ships are placed.

 The project was done by [Hoàng Hải Long]((https://github.com/long20102004)), in the course of Object Oriented Programming at [ProPTIT](https://proptit.com/).